-- 3.4 The member should explain his role as nominee in relation to the directors'/debtor's proposal and of his duty to perform an independent, objective review and assessment of the proposal for the purposes of reporting his opinion to the court and generally balancing the interests of the company/debtor and the creditors.
+- 18. The member should explain his role as nominee in relation to the directors'/debtor's proposal and of his duty to perform an independent, objective review and assessment of the proposal for the purposes of reporting his opinion to the Court and generally balancing the interests of the company/debtor and the creditors.
 This duty of independence and objectivity arises irrespective of the extent of the member's involvement in drafting the directors'/debtor's proposals.
-The member should make it clear to the directors/debtor that his duties as nominee cannot be fettered by any instructions of the directors/debtor or any third party. - 3.5 Where consideration is being given to obtaining a moratorium under Schedule A1 to Insolvency (Northern Ireland) Order 1989 the member should explain to the directors the additional duties, which fall on the nominee and the responsibilities which fall on the directors during the moratorium. - 3.6 The member should send a letter of engagement to the directors/debtor setting out in writing their respective duties and responsibilities in relation to the proposal in order to minimise the scope for misunderstandings. - 3.7 The member should give consideration to the most appropriate entry route into a VA having regard to the degree of protection, which may be required in the circumstances of the case.
+The member should make it clear to the directors/debtor that his duties as nominee cannot be fettered by any instructions of the directors/debtor or any third party. - 19.
+Where consideration is being given to obtaining a moratorium under Article 14A of the Order the member should explain to the directors the additional duties which fall on the nominee and the responsibilities which fall on the directors during the moratorium. - 20.
+[IVA] Before recommending an IVA to a debtor, the member should be reasonably satisfied, on the basis of an assessment of the debtor's income from all declared sources and his stated expenditure needs, that the debtor has sufficient income to sustain the payments proposed under the IVA. - 21.
+The member should keep a contemporaneous and full file note of all matters discussed with the directors/debtor; including the matters referred to in paragraphs 15 to 19 above.
+A copy of the file note should be sent or confirmed in full in a letter to the directors/debtor, together with the Association of Business Recovery Professional's booklet "Is a Voluntary Arrangement Right for me?"
+This is to provide the debtor with written information on the IVA procedure and the alternatives available, so that the directors/debtor can raise with the member any points or issues that are not understood.
+The directors/debtor should confirm that they/he understands and accepts the course of action that is being proposed. - 22.
+The member should also send a letter of engagement to the directors/debtor setting out in writing their respective duties and responsibilities in relation to the proposal in order to minimise the scope for misunderstandings. - 23.
+The member should give consideration to the most appropriate entry route into a VA having regard to the degree of protection which may be required in the circumstances of the case.